General Discussions => Frequently asked questions => Topic started by: Stottie Girl on February 02, 2026, 03:30:14 AM Return to Full Version

 Post by: Lori Dee on February 02, 2026, 09:56:34 AM

-Quote from: Stottie Girl on Today at 09:48:34 AMWell there's still a wealth of data to be had on here now.
+Quote from: Stottie Girl on February 02, 2026, 09:48:34 AMWell there's still a wealth of data to be had on here now.
 To be honest, I have been a bit of a lurker around the Susans site for many years off and on so, whilst not being a poster, I did see the site back in it's infancy (I'm talking like 10 years ago or so maybe?) and I'm not really noticing that the site has lost any of the great advice and information that drew me to it all those years ago.I still think the site is an incredible resource.

 The Forum Staff (before my time) worked very hard to restore the site after the crash.
 First, it had to be made functional, then restore what information survived.
 We lost many accounts that just vanished (mine included).
 In case you hadn't read about the crash, that story is here: